bloodraven66/Course-notes/README.md

 <br>
 To Do:<br>
-1. Add notes for algorithms.
-Update notes for deepbayes, DUSL.
+1. Add notes for algorithms, cs231n.
+Update notes for deepbayes, DUSL.<br>
 2. Add homework code implementation